bitcoin/bitcoin/doc/build-android.md

 ## Building and packaging

-After the depends are built configure with one of the resulting prefixes and run `make && make apk` in `src/qt`.
+After the depends are built, configure with one of the resulting prefixes and run `make && make apk` in `src/qt`.